dkvc/EOCProject/docs/tictactoe/API.md

 | setO                     | Position (int)                 | Void               | Changes Value from blank to O at given position   |

-## Methods - Helpher Methods for Changing the Interface
+## Methods - Helper Methods for Changing the Interface
 Helper Methods used for Main Methods of Changing the Interface

 | Name                     | Parameters                     | Return Type        | Description                                       |